phaustin/quantecon-example/book/docs/python_oop.md

 ### Example: Chaos

-Let\'s look at one more example, related to chaotic dynamics in nonlinear systems.
+Let's look at one more example, related to chaotic dynamics in nonlinear systems.

 One simple transition rule that can generate complex dynamics is the